Meghan Markle’s Sister To Write Tell-All Book, Claims Actress Is A ‘Social Climber’

 Grant has also criticized Meghan Markle’s charity work, claiming that the Suits star has other motives besides good intentions.
 Grant also had further harsh words for her sister, calling her a “shallow social climber” and stated that Prince Harry would be appalled if he knew what Meghan Markle had supposedly done to ruin the family.

-Thus far, Meghan Markle has held her tongue, a practice she will have to master if she becomes the next British princess.
+Thus far, Meghan Markle has held her tongue; a practice she will have to master if she becomes the next British princess.

 An insider told Radar Online that they thought this whole situation was a “ridiculous money grabbing scheme” with an estranged relative looking to profit off of Meghan Markle’s fame.
 Thus far, however, there is no word on why the sisters are estranged or what happened to pit them at odds with one another.